bradendubois/do-calculus/docs/Causal Models.md

 ## Dictionaries

-A model can also be stored as a Python dictionary directly, and loaded into an instance of the [[API]].
+A model can also be stored as a Python dictionary directly, and loaded into an instance of the [API|Do-API].

 ### Example